Republicans in focus in U.S. congressional primaries in Nebraska, West Virginia | Politics

 The winner of the primary contest is likely to win re-election in November in a new district that encompasses the northern half of the state.
 In Nebraska, the race to succeed retiring Republican Governor Pete Ricketts has centered around accusations that Herbster had groped multiple women in recent years.

-In Nebraska, Trump has endorsed business executive Charles Herbster in the governor's race, even though several women have accused him of sexual harassment, a charge he denies.
+In Nebraska, Trump has endorsed business executive Charles Herbster in the governor's race.
+Several women have accused Herbster of sexual harassment, a charge he denies.
 Herbster faces Jim Pillen, a hog farmer and university board member who has drawn the backing of the current governor and many other political figures in the Midwestern farm state.
 In West Virginia, Trump has endorsed Representative Alex Mooney, a conservative who has backed the former president's false accusations of fraud in the 2020 election, over Representative David McKinley, a centrist who is backed by Governor Jim Justice.

 McKinley was one of 13 House Republicans to vote for Joe Biden's infrastructure package, which will send billions of dollars in new spending for roads, bridges and other projects to the low-income state.
 The unusual race pits two incumbents against each other, as the state lost a congressional seat due to its shrinking population.
 The winner of the primary contest is likely to win re-election in November in a new district that encompasses the northern half of the state.